mjalleda/Selenium/Selenium_Tutorial/README.md

 **1: Thread.sleep(10000);**
 This is java code.
-It will work with microseconds.
-If you give in 100000, it will take it as 10 second.
+It will work with milliseconds.
+If you give in 10000, it will take it as 10 second.
 You need to add “throws InteruptedException” to the class.
 Public static void main(String[] args) throws InterruptedException.
 It will blindly wait for 10 seconds, no matter if the next line visible/statment appeared/satisfied.
 It just wait for 10 seconds.